 where $\bar r=(1/5)\sum_{i=1}^5 r_i$ is the average of our data, and $r(\theta_i)$ is the function \eqref{eqelipsegeneral} evaluated in the data points \eqref{netdata} with the found parameters \eqref{datosellipeanalitical}.
 The value for coefficient $R^2$ tells us that our fit is very good.

 Results \eqref{datosellipeanalitical} imply that the five points \eqref{netdata} correspond to points in an ellipse.
-This is shown in Fig.~\ref{ajustelipsepountosanaliti} where the predicted elliptical orbit with paremters \eqref{datosellipeanalitical} (purple dashed line) is compared with the correct Earth's orbit (blue solid line).
+This is shown in Fig.~\ref{ajustelipsepountosanaliti} where the predicted elliptical orbit with parameters \eqref{datosellipeanalitical} (yellow dashed line) is compared with the correct Earth's orbit (blue solid line).
 Notice how the data points \eqref{netdata}, in red solid circles, fit very well in both curves.